trygve-lie/deferred-interval/README.md

 # deferred-interval

-A set interval that defer the start of the next delay until the callback is executed.
+A secure `setInterval` that defer the execution of the next interval only when the scheduled function have executed.

 ## Installation